Back

 For a list of requirements for this major, please visit the B.S.
 Atmospheric Sciences program page.

-• Apply the scientific method using real-world data, including formulation of hypotheses, the use of varied approaches (experimental and observational) for testing hypotheses and appropriate interpretation of data encountered in class, lab, and the literature.
+• Apply the scientific method using real-world data, including formulation of hypotheses, the use of varied approaches (experimental and observational) for testing hypotheses, integration of knowledge to solve problems in atmospheric science and appropriate intergretation of data encountered in class, lab, field and/or the literature.

-• Synthesize a cogent argument in language appropriate to the field of study, including written and oral communication skills and presentation of results using graphs and equations, when appropriate.
+• Synthesize a cogent argument in language appropriate to the field of study, including written and oral communication skills and presentation of results using graphs and equations, when appropriate and demonstrate the ability to convey this information to scientific and other audiences.

 Minor in Atmospheric Science